realRunlo/realRunlo/README.md

 ## 📚 About me

-- 💻 Currently taking a Masters  degree in software engineering at University of Minho
+- 💻 MSc in software engineering at University of Minho